Mortalmx13/code-quiz/README.md

 ## Description

-this assighment was to make a simple quiz and to keep a timer on it and have a scoreboard at the end to keep all the scores.
+This assighment was to make a simple quiz and to keep a timer on it and have a scoreboard at the end to keep all the scores.

 ## Visuals
 ![Code Quiz](./images/Code-Quiz.png)